nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 For more information, refer to [Helm Rollback](https://helm.sh/docs/helm/helm_rollback/).

-If you want to roll back only the NuoDB version, then use `helm upgrade` command and set the old NuoDB image.
+To roll back only the NuoDB version, use the `helm upgrade` command and set the old NuoDB image.
-For example, the below command will roll back the _database_ release to NuoDB 6.0.2.
+For example, the following command will roll back the _database_ release to NuoDB 6.0.2.

 ```shell
 helm upgrade -n nuodb database nuodb/database \